-If not, does your tribe have any rules of evidence or statutes which allow the admission of a defendant's previous sexual offenses into evidence at a sexual assault trial?
+If not, does your tribe have any rules of evidence or statutes that allow the admission of a defendant's previous sexual offenses into evidence at a sexual assault trial?
 Does it adequately describe how you want this evidence handled in the future?

-What procedure should be followed in your Tribal Court before admission of such evidence?
+What procedure should be followed in your tribal court before admission of such evidence?